flynnduel/DREAM-TEAM---PROJECT-1/README.md

 <img width="596" alt="Screenshot 2024-10-13 at 4 01 52 PM" src="https://github.com/user-attachments/assets/64d0231e-8791-428f-a12a-636f13f58383">

 ### Complex 4
-new query (could jeremiah run and replace with picture)
+new query from anna (could jeremiah run and replace with picture)

 shows how many records from each genre have recieved promotions: